justin-napolitano/turkish-kurdish-conflict/docs/html/_sources/search_procedure.rst.txt

 .. topic:: Overview

-    This section describes the search procedures used to query the Lexis-Nexis database.
+    This section explaines the search procedures used to query the Lexis-Nexis database.
+It can be used by research assistants to code events.

     :Date: |today|